NLnetLabs/unbound-manual/source/getting-started/installation.rst

     tar xzf unbound-latest.tar.gz

-We'll need some tools, such as a compiler and the ``make`` program.
+We'll need some tools, such as a compiler and the :command:`make` program.

 .. code-block:: bash